tschm/token-mint-action/README.md

         uses: pypa/gh-action-pypi-publish@release/v1
 ```

 Note that the code fragment above does not contain automated updates
 of a changelog file nor a GitHub release of the package.

 ---

-## Legacy documentation:
+## Legacy documentation

 Creates an api token for trusted publishing in pypi.